In This Article

 While you're in the midst of your spouse's struggle, you probably can't help but think back on the good times and wonder if wives and husbands return after a midlife crisis.
 The answer completely depends on the person and the emotional support he or she receives.
 That said, it is not your responsibility to try to fix them because they may not be able to be helped at this point.

 When a spouse goes into midlife crisis mode, that doesn’t necessarily mean that you have to give up hope.
 People with strong relationships can beat the odds!
 What it does mean is that the life you choose to live should be one you enjoy and wish to continue, whether your marriage survives or not.
-Explore a few ways that licensed psychologist Dr. Jim Walkup suggests on his blog that will help you live your best life despite the circumstances.
+Explore a few ways to help you live your best life despite the circumstances.

 Make a Change

 While marriage is certainly a union, it is comprised of two individuals.
 So when you're navigating these choppy waters, don't forget about yourself and your needs.
 Perhaps your husband or wife's midlife crisis will open your eyes to something about yourself you'd like to improve.

 Making positive changes to your life is key, but to avoid feeling overwhelmed, start with something small.
 It can be as simple as waking up earlier to read a few chapters of a book.
 Licensced psycologist Dr. Walkup offers, "Treat this time as a soul call waking you up to appreciate that at this age and stage you may be on the cusp of finding a much better use of your time and talents."

 The good news is that even if your marriage doesn't survive your spouse's midlife crisis, you will have made changes for yourself that will help you in your daily life and any future relationship.